wskellenger-intrepid/cmake-embarcadero/README.md

 # cmake-embarcadero
 Fork of CMake 3.30 for RadStudio 12.x

+This is not CMake source code!
+These are Windows CMake binaries!

 When you install CMake using GetIt, this is what you get.
 I copied the files from `Documents\Embarcadero\Studio\23.0\CatalogRepository\CMake-3.30` and made this repo with them.